Joel-Maldonado/Simple-MCTS/README.md

 2. `tictactoe.py`: Defines the Tic-Tac-Toe game rules and board representation.
 3. `elo.py`: Implements the Elo ranking system and runs tournaments between different MCTS versions.

-## Simple Results
+## Simple ELO Results

-After running 10,000 games in the Elo tournament, the following ratings were obtained using no evaluation function or heuristic other than random moves:
+After running 10,000 games of **Tic Tac Toe** in the Elo tournament, the following ratings were obtained using no evaluation function or heuristic other than random moves:

 ```
 Baseline (Random Moves without MCTS): 583.0899959499717